HanssonMagnus/HanssonMagnus.github.io/_posts/2018-03-07-Bash-a-Unix-shell-langugage-(part 1).md

 cp *.jpg /usr/share/backgrounds /home/magnus/Pictures
 ```

 The command mean copy all files that end with .jpg from the directory /user/share/backgrounds to the directory /home/magnus/Pictures.
-Wonderfully easy :)

 ## Terminal emulators
 A [terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator) is a program that allows you to use the terminal with some more advanced features.
 On Windows I e.g. use [cmder](http://cmder.net/) which looks more appealing and has features such as multiple tabs.
 A Unix alternative would e.g. be the [GNOME Terminal](https://help.gnome.org/users/gnome-terminal/stable/).